fede183/pitestVSCodeExtension/README.md

 ## Features

 For anyone how need or want to use mutation testing in java is necesary use a program like pitest.
-This is an extension which in build to make the execution and the result checking a lot easy.
+This is an extension which in build to make the execution and the result checking a lot more easy.

 ## Requirements